 Investment requires an element of risk.
-Because of this, we want to be diligent to gain an understanding of the market and even engage a trusted financial advisor to help us manage our investments.
+So, faith and investing go hand in hand.
+Because of this, we need to be diligent to gain an understanding of the market.
+One way we can do this is to entrust a financial advisor to help manage our investments.
 It is also an opportunity to grow our faith by seeking God’s wisdom and guidance in our investing.
 At WealthBuilders, one of our core beliefs is that God allows us to grow our finances for His purposes.
 It is important to continually ground ourselves in scripture when it comes to building Kingdom wealth so that we stay humble and focused.

 What is God’s heart behind investing?
 How do we invest in the right companies?
 What does it look like to partner with God through investing?
 In this blog, I answer these questions and dive into three aspects of God’s identity that relate to how we invest our money.

 God loves to bless us beyond what we can even imagine.
 He reveals time and time again through the scriptures that He is a God of abundance and provision.
 Take the story of Jesus feeding the Five Thousand.
 A large crowd was following Jesus because they saw the signs and wonders that were taking place as he healed the sick.
 He takes an offering of five barley loaves and two fish and multiplies enough food for 5,000 people— plus leftovers.
 After the miracle, people were rejoicing, “This is indeed the prophet who has come into the world!”
 (John 6:14 ESV)